Blog

 The problem is not that L&D teams are too slow.
 It is that the model asks them to carry something they were never meant to carry alone.
 A single team responsible for producing all training for a mid-sized organization is already at a structural disadvantage.
 At the scale most enterprises operate today, it is simply not a workable setup.

 What makes this worse is that the bottleneck is often invisible.
 Completion rates look fine.
 Courses are going out.
 The dashboard shows green.
 But the knowledge people actually need is being shared in Slack threads, passed between colleagues at their desks, or not shared at all.
-The new software rollout that nobody really got trained on.
-The sales conversation that changed last quarter.
-The compliance update that arrived in January and got explained differently by six different managers.

 What it actually means to move from facilitator to enabler